snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 Stochastic Expansion Methods
 ----------------------------

+..
+   TODO:
+   %The objective of these techniques is to characterize the response of
+   %systems whose governing equations involve stochastic coefficients.

 The development of these techniques mirrors that of deterministic finite element analysis through the utilization of the concepts of projection, orthogonality, and weak convergence.
 The polynomial chaos expansion is